mratanusarkar/audim/docs/examples/podcast_03.md

 # Create generator with this layout
 generator = VideoGenerator(layout)

-# The layout will automatically use the default fade transition
+# The layout will automatically use the default effects
 # No explicit configuration needed!
 ```